PedroAVJ/fotogenio/README.md

 # Project Tasks

 ## To Do
+- Data modeling
+  - Use cn utility where applicable
+  - Apply the font globally instead of importing it in each component
+  - Use variants instead of copying the code everywhere
   - Figure out why the setZippedPhotosUrl query state is not being set before redirecting to create account
+- Eslint
-- Add stricter linting
+- Prettier
 - Curate style selections for each gender
 - Stripe
   - Change colors for stripe embedded checkout